Article Collection

 Error response from daemon: conflict: unable to remove repository reference "hello-world2" (must force) - container ... is using its reference image d97789789d8d

-That simply means there exist containers which reference this image, so the image cannot be removed.
-List containers and remove them before removing the images:
+That simply means there are containers which still reference this image, so the image cannot be deleted.
+List all containers and remove them before removing the images:

 docker container list -a